-- Level A Zone the area encompassing the waters from a sound source to an isopleth defined by a threshold at which the onset of a permanent threshold shift (PTS) can occur.
-Level A zones may result from an instantaneous exposure, exposure over a 24-hour period, exposure to a single-strike or pulse, or other defined metric.
-Level A zones may be calculated or modeled, and their extent can be defined by acoustic ranges or by exposure ranges.
+- Level A Harassment Zone the area encompassing the waters from a sound source to an isopleth defined by a threshold at which the onset of a permanent threshold shift (PTS) can occur.
+Level A zones may result from an instantaneous exposure to a single pulse of sound, exposure over a 24-hour period, or other defined metric.
+Level A zones may be calculated or modeled, and their extent can be defined by acoustic ranges or by exposure ranges2.
 Entry by an animal into the Level A zone may or may not require mitigation measures be taken.
-Marine mammals detected between the sound source and the outer range limit of the Level A zone under the specified exposure conditions may constitute Level A exposure.
-Unless otherwise stated, the Level A zones for marine mammals use the following metrics: - Frequency-weighted cumulative sound exposure level (SELcum) and unweighted peak sound pressure level (SPLpk).
-PTS thresholds as defined by the National Marine Fisheries Service (NMFS) (NMFS 2018). - Level B Zone the area encompassing the waters from a sound source to an isopleth defined by a threshold at which onset of a behavioral disturbance can occur.
-Level B zones may result from an instantaneous exposure, exposure to a single-strike or pulse, or other defined metric.
+Marine mammals detected between the sound source and the outer range limit of the Level A zone under the specified exposure conditions may or may not constitute Level A harassment.
+Unless otherwise stated, the Level A zones for marine mammals use the following metrics: - Frequency-weighted cumulative sound exposure level (SEL{cum}) and unweighted peak sound pressure level (SPL{pk}).
+PTS thresholds as defined by the National Marine Fisheries Service (NMFS) (NMFS 2018). - Level B Harassment Zone the area encompassing the waters from a sound source to an isopleth defined by a threshold at which onset of a behavioral disturbance can occur.
+Level B zones may result from an instantaneous exposure to a single sound pulse, continuous sounds, or other defined metric.
 Level B zones may be calculated or modeled, and their extent can be defined by acoustic ranges or by exposure ranges.
 Entry by an animal into the Level B zone may or may not require mitigation measures be taken.
-Marine mammals detected within this zone under the specified exposure conditions may constitute Level B exposure.
-Unless otherwise stated, the Level B zones for marine mammals use the following metrics: - Level B zone encompasses the distance from the sound source to an unweighted rootmean-square sound pressure level (SPLrms) of 160 decibels (dB) referenced to (re) 1 micropascal ( $\mu$ Pa) from impulsive or sweep sources are considered; and an unweighted SPLrms of 120 dB re 1 $\mu$ Pa when non-impulsive sources are considered (NMFS 2019). - Pre-start Clearance Zone the area that must be visually and/or acoustically clear of protected species of marine mammal prior to starting an activity.
+Marine mammals detected within this zone under the specified exposure conditions will constitute Level B harassment.
+Unless otherwise stated, the Level B zones for marine mammals use the following metrics: - Level B zone encompasses the distance from the sound source to an unweighted root-mean-square sound pressure level (SPL{rms}) of 160 decibels (dB) referenced to (re) 1 micropascal (μPa) from intermittent sounds (e.g., impact pile driving, HRG equipment) or unweighted SPL ${rms}$ of 120 dB re 1 μ Pa from continuous sounds (NMFS 2019).
+For explosives, when no more than one detonation occurs per day, the Level B harassment zone extends to the NMFS defined TTS threshold for impulsive noise.

+- o Pre-start Clearance Zone the area that must be visually and acoustically clear of marine mammal prior to starting an activity.
 Clearance zones may also be implemented after a shutdown in sound-producing activities prior to restarting the source.
 The size of the clearance zone is dependent on the activity and permit conditions.
 The clearance zone will be specific to species and/or faunal groups and may be larger than the species/faunal group-specific shutdown zone (SZ) (described below). - Shutdown Zone (SZ) the area in which a noise source must be shut down, or other active mitigation measures must be implemented once a source is active.
 The size of the SZ is dependent on the activity and permit conditions.
 The SZ may or may not encompass other zones.
 SZs will be specific to species and/or faunal groups.